PREVENT DUTY POLICY AND PROCEDURES

 - Anonymised reports of the Panel’s meetings will be provided for monitoring purposes, at its next meeting.

-- The Working Group will also review documents and Risk assessment annually to ensure they are fit for purpose.
+The Working Group will also review documents and Risk assessments annually to ensure they are fit for purpose.